astronomy-commons/lsdb/docs/index.rst

        :link: tutorials
        :link-type: doc

-       Learn the LSDB features by working through basic astronomy use cases
+       Learn the LSDB features by working through simple use cases

 .. grid:: 1 1 2 2